prd0nja/SR-Speedrun/README.md

 ![](https://i.imgur.com/1iYxwMa.jpg)

-The official CoD4 multiplayer speedrun mod.
+The official CoD4 multiplayer speedrun mod powered by [SR-Core](https://github.com/Iswenzz/SR-Core).

-A complete speedrunning server experience including leaderboards, anti-cheats, character customization, with over 12,000 unique players and over 100,000 unique records set on the leaderboards.
+A complete competitive speedrunning server experience built for the CoD4 community, featuring global leaderboards, integrated anti-cheat systems, and deep character customization — with over 12,000 unique players and more than 100,000 unique records set across all maps.

-Complete the map in the fastest time possible and compete for the top spot on the leaderboard.
-Getting a time on the leaderboard will give you XP, you get more XP depending on how high up your time is and how many times have already been set.
+Race through maps as fast as possible and compete for the top spot on the global leaderboard.
+Every completed run earns you XP — the higher your placement and the more competitive the record pool, the more XP you'll earn.

+The mod ships with full demo playback support so you can review and share your runs.
+To ensure the smoothest possible experience across all custom physics modes, we provide [IW3SR](https://github.com/Iswenzz/IW3SR) — a custom-built client tailored specifically for this mod.
+There's also a built-in browser with video playback, letting you watch videos with the community.

-## Features
+## Movements

-* 150+ admin commands
-* Access to filesystem, DVars, Discord, HTTP, and databases
-* AI chat integration
-* Anti-cheat system covering elevators, lag switching, and low FPS abuse
-* API support for player, maps, speedrun, deathrun, and battle royale mods
-* Built-in gsclib, gscunit, and portal libraries
-* Bullet trace weapons
-* Bunny hop, player hiding, and insertions
-* Callback-based event system
-* Command suite covering graphics, minigames, maps, players, and debugging
-* Demo playback and recording
-* HUD elements: CGAZ, crosshair, keys, velocity, spectator, FPS, viewkick, killcam, and hitmarker
-* In-game map edition
-* Leaderboards and personal bests
-* MediaSync integration for IW3SR browser playback
-* Minigame queue system
-* Minigames: KillZone, Race, Bomberman
-* Movement support: 190, 210, Q3, Q3CPM, Q3CPMW, CS, Portal
-* MP3 & WAV radio streaming
-* Music animation sequences
-* Notification system
-* Overlay menus
-* Perks system
-* Player customization and settings
-* Player modes: noclip, pickup, and practice
-* Proximity-based voice chat
-* Random map rotation
-* Ranking, match, and voting systems
+* 190 210 — Original CoD4 movements at 190 (1.05) and 210 (1.12) speed
+* Q3 — Quake 3 original movements
+* Q3CPM — Quake 3 CPM movements
+* Q3CPMW — Quake 3 CPM with rocket launcher and plasma gun
-* Shaders, sprays, and trails
+* CS — Counter-Strike bhop and surf physics
-* Time played tracking
-* Trigger effects
+* Portal — Counter-Strike movements with a portal gun

 ## Documentation
 * [API](https://github.com/Iswenzz/SR-Dev/blob/master/docs/speedrun.md)